rwieruch/blog_robinwieruch_content/blog/deno-oak-rest-api/index.md

 # Modular Models in Oak as Data Sources

 At the moment, all of our implementation sits in the *src/server.ts* file.
 However, at some point you may want to modularize your implementation details and put them into dedicated files and folders whereas the *src/server.ts* file should only care about putting everything together and starting the application.
-Before we dive into modularizing the routing, let's see how we can modularize our sample data in so called models first.
+Before we dive into modularizing the routing, let's see how we can modularize our sample data in so-called models first.
 From your root folder type the following commands to create a folder/file structure for the models.

 ```text
 cd src